List of countries | Ranking

 Egypt 25%, Jordan 17%, China 8%, Germany 7%, UAE 7% (2023)

-note: top five import partners based on percentage share of imports; entry includes the West Bank and the Gaza Strip
+Note: These percentages represent the top five import partners based on the share of imports and include both the West Bank and Gaza Strip.

 Imports - commodities

-note: top five import commodities based on value in dollars; entry includes the West Bank and the Gaza Strip
+Note: These commodities are ranked based on their value in dollars and include both the West Bank and Gaza Strip.

 Reserves of foreign exchange and gold

-note: holdings of gold (year-end prices)/foreign exchange/special drawing rights in current dollars; entry includes West Bank and Gaza Strip
+Note: This figure represents holdings of gold (year-end prices), foreign exchange, and special drawing rights in current dollars and includes both the West Bank and Gaza Strip.

 Exchange rates